daniyalmaroufi/AI_Course/README.md

 This assignment aims to use the Genetic Algorithm (GA) to find a decoded text's encryption key (14 characters).
 We prepared a global text to generate the dictionary, and we will use it to decipher the text.

+## CA3 - Naive Bayes Network

+This assignment aims to use Naive Bayes networks to build a classifier model to predict the category of an article from Digikala using its excerpt.